Axzythium-UOP/union_shop/README.md

 Below are some explanations for the terminology used in the table:

+***Regular, small, meaningful commits**: [worksheet 2](https://manighahrmani.github.io/sandwich_shop/worksheet-2.html) onwards on the [Flutter Course homepage](https://manighahrmani.github.io/sandwich_shop/) have demonstrated how to use Git effectively.
+You need to follow the practice taught in the worksheets.

 ***README**: Refer to [worksheet 4](https://manighahrmani.github.io/sandwich_shop/worksheet-4.html#writing-a-readme) for guidance on writing a good README file.

 ***TDD** stands for Test-Driven Development.
 It is a software development approach where tests are written before the actual code implementation.
 To get the mark for TDD, you need have written tests before implementing the corresponding features.
 Ensure that your commit history reflects this practice.

 ***External Services** refer to third-party cloud services like Firebase or Azure that your application integrates with.
 This could include services like user authentication, database, or hosting the application live on web.
-To achieve full marks, you must demonstrate the integration of at least two separate external services.
-You are only awarded marks if your README documents this integration and explains how it is used in your application (e.g.., provide a live link to the website if you have hosted it).
+To get marks for this, you must integrate at **least two** separate external services.
+You are only awarded marks if your README documents this integration and explains how it is used in your application (e.g., provide a live link to the website if you have hosted it).

 ## Submission